gearglow/ReptiliaWithATwist/The List.md

 Harry raised an eyebrow.

-"It's all here," Janet continued.
+"Okay, fine, _a lot._ It's all here," Janet continued.
 "You left yourself a to-do list and some pointers.
 Most of the training-specific stuff is tucked away in your subconscious, tied to specific triggers; we didn't want to overwhelm you.
 But there are a couple of things you need to know up front."

 "Like that I'm a girl?"
 Harry asked.